 See 45 CFR 2540.200-2540.207 and CNCS Criminal History Check Resources for complete information and FAQs.
 Noncompliance with NSCHC requirements has financial consequences that may be significant.

-As of December 31, 2019, many pre-approved Alternative Search Procedures (ASPs) and any existing, individual ASP/Exemption requests will expire and will no longer be available for use.
+As of December 31, 2019, many pre-approved Alternative Search Procedures (ASPs) and any existing, individual ASP/Exemption requests expired and are no longer available for use.

 Use of Material